 This elementary-level resource site is an English adaptation of the original RECITUS Sociétés et Territoires.
 Now in an all-new phase of development, we are verifying and expanding existing image collections, creating and adding SMARTBoard activities, and most recently developing game-styled review strategies such as the Explora Game, the Chronos Timeline Card Game and the Review Societies and Connect the Facts!

 Students can browse the different societies to learn more!
-Use the top menu see sections like:
+Use the top menu to see sections like:

 Teaching and Learning Tools